 Lynton is situated in the North Devon Coast Area of Outstanding Natural Beauty on the edge of Exmoor National Park.
 The park has the added distinction of being designated the first International Dark Sky Reserve in Europe.

-Visitors can choose from a breathtaking array of walks and cycling routes, either along the coastal paths, or inland across the moors.
+Walk across the road from The Denes, after 20 minutes you will find yourself at an Iron Age hill fort with stunning views along the coast to the east and west.
+Visitors can also choose from a breathtaking array of walks and cycling routes, either along the coastal paths, or inland across the moors.
 Whether you are seeking a leisurely stroll or a strenuous trek, you’ll find it all within easy reach.
+Lynton walks

-A whole range of activities can be pursued, including sailing, kayaking, fishing, climbing, bird-watching and diving.
+A whole range of activities can be pursued, including kayaking, fishing, climbing, bird-watching and diving.
 Sports such as tennis, golf, football and cricket are all available, and the area offers a number of independent shops and boutiques.
-For those interested in historic homes, several National Trust properties and Royal Horticultural Society gardens are within easy reach.
+For those interested in historic homes, several National Trust properties and RHS Rosemore are within easy reach.
 There is also a wide choice of pubs and restaurants and a cinema rated the 5th best small cinema in England.

 At The Denes, we hold a broad range of information and literature about local attractions that our guests are very welcome to borrow.